 On the Horizon, 2021; acrylic resin cylinders filled with sea water; courtesy the artist and Catharine Clark Gallery, San Francisco

 Through time-based actions and social gestures, Ana Teresa Fernández creates paintings, installations, and videos that explore 21st-century feminism, postcolonial landscapes, and the psychological barriers to empathy.
-Born in Tampico and based in San Francisco, she earned an MFA from the San Francisco Art Institute; her work has been collected by the San Francisco Museum of Modern Art and Kadist Art Foundation, among other organizations.
+Born in Tampico and based in San Francisco, she earned an MFA from the San Francisco Art Institute; her work is held in the collections of the Denver Art Museum, Nevada Museum of Art, and Kadist Art Foundation, among other organizations.